ChinwenduAlokalam/Skin-Care-Sales-Performance-Overview/README.md

 Using a combination of **SQL queries** and a **Power BI dashboard**, I aimed to uncover valuable insights about the business’s most profitable areas, sales patterns, and customer behaviors.

-I created a date table in PostgreSQL and Power BI which i used for the time based analysis.
+I created a date table in PostgreSQL and Power BI which was used for the time based trend analysis.

 ---